Exploreans Ngorongoro is located not far from the entrance to the Ngorongoro Crater.

 Health & safety

-Security measures: Each of the cottages has a safe in which to store personal belongings.
-A guard (askari) man’s the gate whilst others discreetly patrol the grounds on a 24 hour basis.
+Security measures: All of the cottages have a safe in which to store personal belongings.
+A guard (askari) man's the lodge gate, while others discreetly patrol the grounds on a 24-hour basis.

 Fire safety: A detailed fire evacuation plan is included in each of the cottage’s room information pack.
 Fire extinguishers are fixed to the exterior of each cottage.

 Laundry facilities: A full laundry service is available for an additional charge.
 Costs vary from about US$2–5 per item and clothes to be laundered are usually collected in the morning and returned at the end of the day.
 An express service is available, but may incur a 50% surcharge depending on what time the request is received.

 Money: The lodge will normally exchange small amounts of currency.